 - 1. Possession/Consumption/Use Possessing, consuming, or using any controlled substance under the North Carolina Controlled Substances Act (N.C.G.S.
 Chapter 90, Article 5). - 2.
 Paraphernalia Possessing or using drug paraphernalia, including, but not limited to, bongs, bowls, pipes, roach holders, or scales. - 3.
-Manufacturing/Distribution/Delivery Manufacturing (including growing marijuana), distributing, delivering, or taking delivery of any controlled substance, or attempting to manufacture, distribute, deliver, or take delivery of any controlled substance. - 4.
+Manufacturing/Distribution/Delivery Manufacturing (including growing marijuana), distributing, or delivering any controlled substance, or attempting to manufacture, distribute, or deliver any controlled substance. - 4.
 Possessing with Intent to Manufacture/Distribute/Deliver Possessing with intent to manufacture (including growing marijuana), distribute, or deliver any controlled substance. - 5.
 Huffing/Sniffing Huffing or sniffing any substance not intended for such use. - 6.
 Prescription Medication Misusing medically prescribed drugs. - 7.
-Over-the-Counter Drugs Misusing over-the-counter drugs. - 8.
-Driving Under the Influence Operating a motor vehicle under the influence of drugs or while impaired by the consumption or use of drugs. - 9.
+Over-the-Counter Drugs Misusing over-the-counter drugs.

+- 8. Driving Under the Influence Operating a motor vehicle under the influence of drugs or while impaired by the consumption or use of drugs. - 9.
 Public Intoxication Being intoxicated in public attributable in part or in whole to the use of drugs.